thin-edge/thin-edge.io/vision.md

-thin-edge.io offers a unique approach to unify the needs of both the IT and OT world by offering a platform design focused on efficiency robustness and security while offering the highest level of extensibility and wide range of hardware.
+thin-edge.io offers a unique approach to unify the needs of both the IT and OT world by offering a platform design focused on efficiency robustness and security while offering the highest level of extensibility.

 - Compared to other frameworks we are not restricting users towards one specific software artifact type, package manager, programming language or message